How To Deal With A Difficult Parent As A Teacher

 6. Put them in a position to succeed

-Just like a student, put the parent in a position to succeed.
+Just like a student, do what you can to put the parent in a position to succeed.
 They may not have had a good experience in school, either as students, with siblings of your student, etc. Give them a reason to believe that you have the best interest of the family at heart–and that includes them.

-An old sales technique.
-A favorite athletic team–or dislike for a rival team.
-A personal philosophy.
-Your own struggle as a person.
+You can also find something in common: sports or hobbies or music or a personal philosophy.
+Even your own struggle as a person.
 Something to humanize yourself, and establish the overlap between yourself and the parent.

-Even in the midst of difficult conversations, always do your best to steer the focus back on the work, and the child themselves.
+Even in the midst of difficult conversations, always do your best to steer the focus back on the work and the child’s relation to it.
 The former is data/evidence, the latter the reason for the data/evidence.

-This is partly the problem with letter grades.
-So reductionist.
+This is partly the problem with letter grades: they oversimplify everything in a reductionist way.

 It’s easy to look at a grade book and both start and finish the conversation there.
 If that’s all they see, have a look at your curriculum and instruction, and see if you’ve given them ample opportunity to do otherwise.
 Talk less about missing work, and more about the promise and possibility of their child.
 Help them see that the school year is a marathon, not a series of sprints.